 The island’s two Carnaval bands have each composed two songs.
 After thirty-six hours, in which the bands alternate, the music has become tiresome.
 He’s content when the fête has ended and he can sit typing notes beneath the benevolent stone gaze of Baltasar Lopes, the father of Cape Verdean letters.
 The cobbles are swiftly cleared of broken glass.
 At the edge of town, papier-mâché Carnaval floats lie discarded like straw dogs.

 And a Lenten hangover now descends on Ribeira Brava, which, with its statues and gardens intimate as bowers, resembles a 19th century Portuguese country town.
 As light fails, a listlessness indistinguishable from desperation shows itself in the faces of the Bravenses.
 Every night is the same—a little death—and his own pleasure at the town’s charm and languor is tempered.
 Life in the mountain crevasses above may be more trying than here in town but neither existence offers much stimulation.
-Remittances and the packages of Nikes and iPhones sent by relations in Rotterdam and Brockton, Massachusetts have made of Sao Nicolau an existential limbo conducive to creeping, fretful madness.
-The wait from one carnaval to the next goes by at a trickle.
+Remittances and the packages of Nikes and iPhones sent by relations in Rotterdam and Brockton, Massachusetts, have made of Sao Nicolau an existential limbo conducive to creeping, fretful madness.
+The wait from one carnival to the next goes by at a trickle.